simonebraga/middleware_technologies_2022/projectA/documentation.md

 To better exploit the potential of every technology involved, the distributed system is split into three main modules:

-* A **data processing module** (back-end), based on Apache Spark, with good processing capabilities to handle a huge amount of incoming data.
+* A **data aggregation and processing module** (back-end), based on Apache Kafka and Apache Spark, with good processing capabilities to handle a huge amount of incoming data.

 * A **data collection module**, based on Contiki-NG, whose purpose is to implement an edge-computing system able to pre-process and redirect the collected data to the back-end.

-* A **simulation module**, based on MPI, whose purpose is to hide to the backend module the lack of data when the use of sensors is not allowed.
+* A **simulation module**, based on MPI, whose purpose is to hide to the back-end module the lack of data when the use of sensors is not allowed.

 <p align="center">
   <img width=90% src="./resources/component_diagram.png" />